Szymon-Czuszek/SAS-Data-Science/README.md

 [ProcDataSetsBy.sas](SAS/ProcDataSetsBy.sas): Using PROC DATASETS in SAS to handle large amounts of data.
 This script demonstrates how to create an index on a dataset using PROC DATASETS and leverage it for sorting operations.

+Key Features:
+Data Import:
+Reads londonoutcomes.csv into a dataset named policel.
+Index Creation Using PROC DATASETS:
+Adds an index on the LSOAC column.
+Using the Index in Data Processing:
+The useindexby dataset leverages the index for sorting operations.
+Message Level Setting:

+Enables informational messages (MSGLVL=I) to display indexing details.

 [ProcDataSets.sas](SAS/ProcDataSets.sas): Using PROC DATASETS in SAS to handle large amounts of data

 [IndexVariables.sas](SAS/IndexVariables.sas): Using INDEX to create variables to handle large amounts of data